 You might feel tempted to adopt a 'no children' rule.
 But be careful.
 While such a restaurant might be popular with some diners, it has the potential to stir up bad feelings and create huge public relations disasters.
-Witness the online fury that occurred when an Ottawa restaurant implemented a no-kids rule.
-Read about it in the Toronto Life news article: http://www.torontolife.com/daily-dish/random-stuff-dish/2010/07/09/ottawa-resto-bar-bans-babies-begins-brawl/

-Helpful Tip: Catering to Children
+Catering to Children